dodoni/dodoni.github.io/Dodoni.MathLibrary.Native.NLopt.md

 #### 1. Overview
 Provides wrapper for the [NLopt library](http://ab-initio.mit.edu/wiki/index.php/NLopt), a free/open-source library for nonlinear optimization, established by Steven G. Johnson.
 You need to download at least a precompiled release of the library.
-Copy the file(s) to the binary folder of your .net code and rename it to `libNLopt.dll`.
+Copy the file(s) to the binary folder of the Dodoni.net project and rename it to `libNLopt.dll`.

 #### 2. Dependencies
 This assembly depends on